bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] Use of Null has been restricted
 - [ ] There is no dead code (commented out code)

-## Architecture
-- [ ] Architectural boundaries are being respected:
-	- [ ] Layer dependency is respected
-	- [ ] Elements in the correct layer for Services, Facades, Controllers, DAOs, Converters, Populators and DTOs
-	- [ ] Logic is in the right place for:
-		- [ ]  Business Logic in Services
-		- [ ]  Queries in DAOs
-		- [ ] Conversions in Converters and Populators
-		- [ ] UI logic and Behavior in Pages, Views,Tags, JavaScript and CSS files
-- [ ] DTOs are defined in beans.xml files and not directly as pojos
-- [ ] For self-hosted projects, no changes are being done directly on standard extensions

 ## Extensions
 - [ ] Naming conventions are respected
 - [ ] Dependencies between extensions makes sense